rlatldn1224/rlatldn1224/README.md

-## 👨‍🎓 Siwoo Kim | University student of Polytechnic
+## 👨‍🎓 Siwoo Kim | University student of Polytechnic University

 🙊 **About Me**
 - 🎓 University student at **Korea Polytechnic of Seoul Gangseo Campus**